 If you’re a seed saver, note that pest exposure in one generation also helps future plant generations epigenetically adapt to those specific pests, making for hardier plants adapted to your specific bioregion.

-Ground cherries basically harvest themselves.
 How do you know when ground cherries are ripe?
-The husk turns brown and the fruit drops off the plant.
+The husk turns brown and the fruit drops on the ground.
 The ripe fruit inside the husk should be golden yellow in color when ripe.

 Ground cherry fruit left on the ground to rot will readily reseed, becoming next year’s plants.
 We encourage you to save the largest fruit from your healthiest ground cherry plants to start breeding your own ground cherries.

-How long will a ripe ground cherry last?
+How long will a ripe ground cherry fruit last?

 Stored indoors out of the sunlight, ground cherries can last for 2-3 weeks.
 For maximum storage life, leave the protective husks on the fruit until you’re ready to eat them.

-They’re still edible after a few weeks, but they start to become dehydrated.
-There ain’t no shame in eating ground cherry “raisins.”
+Ground cherry fruit are still edible after a few weeks, but they start to become dehydrated.
+There isn’t any shame in eating ground cherry “raisins,” which are quite delicious.

 How do you use ground cherries?
 What are they good for?